Retro Eye care Haitian Deep Dark Default

 • Supports ShardingSphere-Proxy logical databases only.

-• This feature does not apply to direct physical database connections.
+• This feature does not apply to direct database connections.

 • Dropping an encryption rule removes the rule only.
-It does not restore historical plaintext data, and physical derived columns or indexes still require manual cleanup when they are no longer needed.
+It does not restore historical plaintext data, and unused physical columns or indexes still require manual cleanup.